3 recommended OTC drugs

 • Drink in small, frequent sips.

-• Adult: 200-400 ml after each stool/vomiting.
+• Adult: 200-400 ml after each stool/vomit.

 • Child: 10 ml/kg after each loose stool.

-Signs you're drinking enough
+Signs that you are drinking enough

-• Light-colored urine (light straw yellow).
+• Light-colored urine (pale straw yellow).

 • 6-8 urinations/day with normal volume.

-• Don't feel frequent thirst.
+• You do not feel frequent thirst.

 • Skin with normal turgor.